Organic chemistry in the first phases of Solar-type protostars: iCOM FORMATION: GAS-PHASE AND GRAIN-SURFACE CHEMISTRY

 Two major classes of reactions can form iCOMs in the gas-phase: ion-neutral and neutral-neutral reactions.
 In Fig. \ref{fig:sec2-gasphase=scheme}, the potential energy profiles of typical bimolecular reactions (upper panels) and the corresponding Arrhenius plots (that is, the variation of the rate coefficient with the temperature, lower panels) are shown.
 If a reaction is characterized by an activation energy, ${\rm E_a}$, the rate coefficient increases with increasing temperature.
 If the activation energy is null (barrierless reactions), the rate coefficient is either temperature independent or exhibits a slightly negative dependence.
 For this reason, until recently only reactions with null ${\rm E_a}$ have been considered in astrochemical models.
-However, recent experiments based on the CRESU technique have shown a very interesting effect: the presence of a pre-reactive complex before the system surpasses the activation energy can make the reaction efficient also at temperatures that are too low to overcome the barrier, via the tunneling effect (see below).
+However, recent experiments based on the CRESU\footnote{Cin\'etique de R\'eaction en Ecoulement Supersonique Uniforme, which stands for Reaction Kinetics in a Uniform Supersonic Expansion.} technique have shown a very interesting effect: the presence of a pre-reactive complex before the system surpasses the activation energy can make the reaction efficient also at temperatures that are too low to overcome the barrier, via the tunneling effect (see below).
 Note that Fig. \ref{fig:sec2-gasphase=scheme} refers mainly to neutral-neutral systems; the rate constants of ion-neutral reactions have more restrictive possibilities.
 Reactions with non-polar neutrals are temperature-independent, while reactions with polar ions are inversely dependent on the square root of temperature.

 We will briefly describe ion-neutral and neutral-neutral reactions in the following subsections.
-Finally, \S \ref{subsec:-sec2-react-networks} will discuss the state-of-art of astrochemical gas-phase reactions networks.
+Finally, \S ~\ref{subsec:sec2-react-networks} will discuss the state-of-art of astrochemical gas-phase reactions networks.